Have you ever heard of phone cloning? What is it, and how can you protect yourself from this scam?

 You can start taking adequate measures to prevent your phone from being cloned.
 If you want to be the only one using your phone, one of the things you can do to prevent it from being cloned is to stop unauthorized physical access.

-Due to the increased security of phone networks, it is hard for someone to effectively clone your phone when you move past their scanner.
+Due to the increased security of phone networks, it is hard for someone to clone your phone when you move past their scanner effectively.
 So, they would install a cloning application on your device.

 Someone can quickly install a spy app on your device within two to five minutes.
-When this is done, they can start tracking your phone activity even without touching your phone.
+When this is done, they can start tracking your phone activity without touching it.